What kind of paper is this?

 What is the novelty here?

-The authors propose a novel energy-based model (EBM) prior that is trained using Noise Contrastive Estimation (NCE), which they term a Noise Contrastive Prior (NCP).
+The authors propose an energy-based model (EBM) prior that is trained using Noise Contrastive Estimation (NCE), which they term a Noise Contrastive Prior (NCP).
 The key innovations are:

 What experiments were performed?